 - have a rent officer that decides that a large part of your rent includes meals.

 If you are concerned that you may not be able to afford to remain in your home, you can speak to the Housing Advice Team.
-To make the most of the assistance the Housing Advice Team is able to offer, it is important to seek advice as early as possible.
+To make the most of the help that the Housing Advice Team are able to offer, it is important to seek advice as early as possible.
+You may wish to also seek advice from Citizens Advice and GOV.UK.